shawna-p/mysterious-messenger/docs/creating-characters.rst

     A screen reader-friendly spelling of the character's name for use with self-voicing.

     e.g. ``pronunciation_help`` for 707 is ``"seven-oh-seven"``

+If this character will be used during story mode, you may also provide additional properties for the story mode character, such as ``what_prefix`` to further customize how their dialogue is displayed.
+See `Ren'Py's documentation <https://www.renpy.org/doc/html/dialogue.html#defining-character-objects>`_ for more information.

 Showing Your Character on the Home Screen